Anna Gülcher

 • SNSF postdoctoral research fellowshipGrant

-Postdoc.Mobility grant awarded by the Swiss National Science Foundation (SNSF) in 2022 to be the Principal Investigator on a two-year long research project (2023-2025) at the California Institute of Technology and NASA Jet Propulsion Laboratory (USA).
+Postdoc.Mobility grant awarded by the Swiss National Science Foundation (SNSF) in 2022 for a two-year long research project at the California Institute of Technology and NASA Jet Propulsion Laboratory (USA).

-Grant awarded for the Planetary Equity group within ETH’s career-building program for women in science (2021-2022).
+Grant awarded for the Planetary Equity group within ETH Zurich‘s career-building program for women in science (2021-2022).
 Theme: ‘Self-development as a pathway to an equal scientific career’.

 • Outstanding Student Presentation AwardAward